richapatel138/RESCRIPtTutorial-/README.md

 `conda activate qiime2-amplicon-2024.10`

+## Running "RESCRIPt_tutorial_code.py"
+RESCRIPt_tutorial_code.py combines the code outlined below, allowing you to create the same refrence database, with just one command!
+Before executing, make sure proper dependencies are installed.
+To run the script, download the python file and just run the following command:

+`python RESCRIPt_tutorial_code.py`

 # How-To: Create a Refrence Database

 To curate your own refrence database, there are many ways to retrevie refrence sequence data.
 Some potential databases that you can directly grab data from include: